-ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of children who are diagnosed with retinoblastoma each year.
+You will read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 An estimated 200 to 300 children in the United States will be diagnosed annually with retinoblastoma.
 Most children who are diagnosed with retinoblastoma are younger than 5 years old.
 Retinoblastoma makes up 2% of all cancers diagnosed in children before the age of 15.
 Generally, 3 out of 4 children have the disease in one eye, while 1 in 4 children have the disease in both eyes.

 The 5-year survival rate tells you what percent of children live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The 5-year survival rate for children with retinoblastoma is 95%.
 However, that rate depends on several factors, including whether the cancer has spread from the eye to other parts of the body.

-It is important to remember that statistics on how many children survive this type of cancer are an estimate.
-The estimate comes from data based on children with this cancer in the United States each year.
-So, your child’s risk may be different.
-Doctors cannot say for sure how long any child will live with retinoblastoma.
+It is important to remember that statistics on the survival rates for children with retinoblastoma are an estimate.
+The estimate comes from annual data based on children with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Parents should talk with their child’s doctor if they have questions about this information.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2017, and the ACS website.